Active citizenship and community engagement are important parts of the Office of Sustainability’s mission.

 The Tufts Eco-Reps are a group of paid residential students who help to raise awareness about ecological issues, encourage environmentally responsible behavior in their hall-mates and peers, and plan related events and activities.

-TSC is the beginning of a new chapter of student-led environmentalism at Tufts University.
-It will encourage action and progress while maintaining a steady presence on campus by being split into semi-autonomous branches, each in charge of a different aspect of campus sustainability.
+TSC is the forefront of student-led environmentalism at Tufts University.
+It encourages action and progress while maintaining a steady presence on campus by being split into semi-autonomous branches, each in charge of a different aspect of campus sustainability.
 These branches are:

 - Tufts Bikes, the new campus bike sharing system